This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 You can also use the special upholstery cleaning part if provided in your vacuum cleaner.

 Do not use any liquid cleaner on an X-labeled couch.

-If there are some stains that are not cleaned after vacuum cleaning the couch, you should take it to a professional dry-cleaner.
+If some stains cannot be removed after vacuum cleaning the couch, you should take it to a professional dry-cleaner.

 Step 3: Let It Dry